zmnewk/forty-jekyll-theme/approach.md

 				<header class="major">
 					<h3>The Tools</h3>
 				</header>
-				<p>I work with tools that uniquely fit your life, drawing from Trauma-Informed Therapy, Acceptance & Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Art Therapy, Narrative Therapy and Internal Family Systems (IFS) techniques.</p>
+				<p>I am trained in Bio, Psycho, Social, Spiritual intervention.
+I work with tools that uniquely fit your life, drawing from Trauma-Informed Therapy, Acceptance & Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Art Therapy, Narrative Therapy and Internal Family Systems (IFS) techniques.</p>
-				<p>I am trained in Bio, Psycho, Social, Spiritual intervention and base my therapeutic help on the Christian principle that good advice lies deep within the heart and a person with understanding will draw it out (Proverbs 20:5)</p>
+				<p>My therapeutic help on the Christian principle that good advice lies deep within the heart and a person with understanding will draw it out (Proverbs 20:5)</p>
 			</div>
 		</div>
 	</section>